100 Notable alumni of

 -

-Gordon L. Goodwin is an American pianist, saxophonist, composer, arranger, and conductor.
-He is the leader of Gordon Goodwin's Big Phat Band.
-He has won three Daytime Emmy Awards, four Grammy Awards, and 25 Grammy nominations for his compositions and arrangements.
+Gordon Louis Goodwin was an American pianist, saxophonist, composer, arranger and conductor.
+He was the leader of Gordon Goodwin's Big Phat Band.
+He won three Daytime Emmy Awards, four Grammy Awards, and 25 Grammy nominations for his compositions and arrangements.

 -